wurmlab/SBC361-programming-in-R/2017/practical2.md

 substring(dna_string, seq(1, 4, by = 3), seq(3, 6, by = 3))
 ```

-#### Q15-B. Once you have created the function, see if you can modify it to work for a sequence with any number of characters.
+#### Bonus Q15-B. Once you have created the function, see if you can modify it to work for a sequence with any number of characters.
 Tip: you can use `nchar()` to create a variable such as `num_characters`.

-#### Q16.
+#### Bonus Q16.
 (Bonus question).
 Write a function to obtain the reverse-complement of a DNA sequence.

 You can use this sequence (copy and paste it into R): `"ATTACGACGCGATTCCCGGTTAATCGAATTCCCA"`.
 As an example, the reverse-complement of ATGC is GCAT.